Director: Giampaolo Lomi, Edoardo Mulargia

 Plot:

-Arriving in Haiti for work, a doctor trying to keep the various figure from getting their hands on a miraculous drug being developed runs into a friend and his wife on vacation trying to save their marriage, and when they all start to become involved in the growing body-count must try to stay alive against the attackers.
+Arriving in Haiti for work, a doctor trying to keep various figures from getting their hands on a miraculous drug being developed runs into a friend and his wife on vacation, trying to save their marriage, and when they all start to become involved in the growing body count, he must try to stay alive against the attackers.

 Review:

 This one turned out to be a rather pedestrian and underwhelming giallo.
-The main issue that holds it back is that hardly anything here is interesting with nothing being given a worthwhile status to them.
-The espionage story at the center of the film is a major obstacle with barely anything about the miraculous drug beyond lip-service denoting its hallucinogenic properties as this reputation is all that's given to this one.
-Basically given nothing to work with doesn't make it interesting nor does a stranger going around beating up random people trying to get information out of them intriguing as this just doesn't make for an interesting time, rather just gets confusing.
-On top of that, the married couple going around trying to repair their relationship is simply tedious as they go through the usual woes associated with this tope and just end up wasting time for the most part.
+The main issue that holds it back is that hardly anything here is interesting, with nothing being given a worthwhile status.
+The espionage story at the center of the film is a major obstacle, with barely anything about the miraculous drug beyond lip-service denoting its hallucinogenic properties, as this reputation is all that's given to this one.
+Basically, given nothing to work with doesn't make it interesting, nor does a stranger going around beating up random people trying to get information out of them, intriguing as this just doesn't make for an interesting time, rather just gets confusing.
+On top of that, the married couple going around trying to repair their relationship is simply tedious, as they go through the usual woes associated with this topic and just end up wasting time for the most part.

 There are a few slight positives to be had here.
-The biggest plus is that even though the hallucinations and visions feel out-of-place they're pretty impressive visually.
-Especially noteworthy is the big sequence often buying the fertility being statue as that's quite expressive and appealing which is quite fun.
-As well, there's also the intriguing amount of stalking scenes on display, which are rather fun as this one manages to bring in some excitement to this one.
-From the ambush in the hotel room to the stellar stalking of the henchmen looking for a secret payout in the factor which results in a nice surprising scene and the series of double-crosses and foot-chases which are featured here, there's quite a lot to enjoy here with some decent kills mixed in.
+The biggest plus is that even though the hallucinations and visions feel out of place, they're pretty impressive visually.
+Especially noteworthy is the big sequence of often buying the fertility statue, as that's quite expressive and appealing, which is quite fun.
+As well, there's also the intriguing amount of stalking scenes on display, which are rather fun as this one manages to bring in some excitement to this.
+From the ambush in the hotel room to the stellar stalking of the henchmen looking for a secret payout in the factory, which results in a nice, surprising scene and the series of double-crosses and foot-chases which are featured here, there's quite a lot to enjoy here with some decent kills mixed in.
 Along with some fine nudity mixed in, this one offers up some decent points if not a whole lot overall.

 Overview: *.5/5